WinnardArthur/coinfy/README.md

 # coinfy
-A CLI for querying crypto coin information
+A CLI tool for querying crypto coins information